shamirtanna/technical-projects/README.md

 **What I Learned:**
 - How to design agentic workflows
-- API integration patterns in both JavaScript and Python
+- API integration patterns in Python
 - State management and data persistence
 - Translating product requirements into technical implementation